AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Getting Started/agora_chat_get_started_unity.md

 ### 2. Integrate the Agora Chat SDK

-1. Go to the [SDK download page](https://downloadsdk.easemob.com/downloads/SDK/Unity/Agora_Unity_Chat_SDK_1.0.5.unitypackage), and download the latest version of the Agora Chat SDK package for Unity, and decompress it.
+1. Go to the [SDK download page](https://docs.agora.io/en/sdks?platform=unity) to download the Chat SDK, and download the latest version of the Agora Chat SDK package for Unity, and decompress it.

 2. In Unity Editor, click **Assets** > **Import Package** > **Custom Package...**, and select the decompressed SDK.